 There will not be any cost related to this modification.
-The benefit will be to provide continuity in FBC, Florida Elevator Safety Code and industry for equitable compliance.
+This modification merges the Florida Elevator Safety Code and the FBC revisions.
+The benefit will be to formalize the code for equitable compliance.

 There will not be any cost related to this modification.
-The benefit will be to provide continuity in FBC, Florida Elevator Safety Code and industry for equitable compliance.
+This modification merges the Florida Elevator Safety Code and the FBC revisions.
+The benefit will be to formalize the industry code for equitable compliance.